Alila-kevin/github-repository-contribution-stats/README.md

 ![Taehyun's GitHub Repository Contribution stats](https://github-contributor-stats.vercel.app/api?username=HwangTaehyun&hide=B,B%2B&hide_contributor_rank=false&limit=5)
 ```

-### Configuring the sorting order for gitHub contributor stats
+### Configuring the sorting order for GitHub contributor stats

 To specify the sorting order based on either contributions or star count, include the &order_by= query parameter with the options `stars` or `contributions` in your request URL.